-Iowa State Senator Amy Sinclair (R-Allerton) represents Iowa Senate District 14 (Clarke, Decatur, Lucas, Marion and Wayne Counties).
-Prior to her election to the Iowa Senate in 2012 she was on the Wayne County Board of Supervisors for six years.
+State Sen. Amy Sinclair, R-Allerton, represents Iowa Senate District 14 (Clarke, Decatur, Lucas, Marion and Wayne Counties).
+She also serves as the Iowa Senate Majority Whip and chairs the Senate Education Committee.
+Prior to her election to the Iowa Senate in 2012 she served on the Wayne County Board of Supervisors for six years.

 Amy Skalicky is Caffeinated Thoughts' correspondent for Colorado political news.
 She is a freelance writer, a Louisiana native who now lives with her family outside of Denver, CO.

 Andy Swanson is the campaign manager for former U.S. Rep. David Young's 2020 campaign in Iowa's 3rd Congressional District race.

 Latest from Andy Swanson

 Anita Morrill is an adjunct professor of U.S. History and Western Civilization at a local community college.
 She is a graduate of Grace University in Omaha, NE, attended the Focus on the Family Institute in Colorado Springs, CO and earned an M.A. in Military History from Norwich University.
 Anita, her husband and their two young sons reside in Des Moines, IA.

 Latest from Anita Morrill